Here is a tutorial showing how to adhere tape to the backside of the bezels and create resin filled pieces of wearable art.

 Place one cup (included in the Nunn Design Resin Kit) onto your table.
 For curing purposes, it is very important that the resin be an exact 1 to 1 ratio of Part A and Part B. I suggest getting your eyes level with the resin so you can see the lines on the measuring cup.
 Pour Part A of your resin kit up to the ½ fluid ounce mark on your measuring cup.
 Pour Part B of your resin kit into the same cup until it is filled to the 1 fluid ounce mark.
 It is important to pour Part A first and then Part B. It is some chemical thing about the part A being heavier or something.

 Set your timer for 2 minutes.
 Using the stir stick from your kit (a popsicle stick or coffee stir stick will work great too), slowly and carefully stir your resin scraping the sides as you stir.
-Stir for the full 2 minutes.
-After 2 minutes, scrape both sides of your stir stick on the edge of your resin filled cup.
+Stir for a minimum of 2 minutes.
+If your resin is still cloudy continue to mix until clear.
+After mixing is complete and your resin is clear, scrape both sides of your stir stick on the edge of your resin filled cup.
 Set mixed resin under a warm lamp for 5 minutes.
 This helps dissipate bubbles.

 Slowly drizzle a small amount of mixed resin into the ring bezel until the tape base is completely covered.
 Gently run a toothpick along the base of the bezel to make sure there aren’t any air bubbles lurking.
 If there is any air trapped, agitating it with a toothpick will cause the bubbles to rise to the surface.
 If bubbles do surface, breathe on the resin gently.
 The hot air from your breath will cause the air to expand and pop.